DNA re-replication: Initiating replication at origins

 Replication of DNA always begins at an origin of replication.
 In yeast, the origins contain autonomously replicating sequences (ARS), distributed throughout the chromosome about 30 kb from each other.
 They allow replication of DNA wherever they are placed.
 Each one is 100-200 bp long, and the A element is one of the most conserved stretches.
-Along with other conserved B elements, they form the section where the ORCs assemble to begin replication.
+Along with other conserved B elements, they form the section where the origin recognition complexes (ORCs) assemble to begin replication.
 The repetition of these sequences may be the most important to origin recognition.

 In animal cells, replication origins may seem to be randomly placed throughout the chromosome, sometimes even acting as ARSs, but local chromatin structure plays a large role in determining where replication will occur.
 The replication origins are not distributed evenly throughout the chromosome.
 Replicon clusters, containing 20-80 origins per cluster, are activated at the same time during S phase.
 Although they are all activated during S phase, heterochromatin tends to be replicated in late S phase, as they are more difficult to access than euchromatin.
 Epigenetic factors also have a large influence on what gets replicated and when it gets replicated.